Decoy receptors

-A decoy receptor is a receptor that is able to recognize and bind specific growth factors or cytokines efficiently, but is not structurally able to signal or activate the intended receptor complex.
-It acts as an inhibitor, binding a ligand and keeping it from binding to its regular receptor.
+A decoy receptor is a receptor that is able to recognize and bind specific ligands efficiently, but is not able to support its intended function.
+This ligand can be a growth factors or cytokines, in which case the receptor is not structurally able to signal or activate the intended receptor complex.
+It can also be a pathogen, preventing normal cell attachment or cell entry.
+In either case it acts as an inhibitor, binding a ligand and keeping it from binding to its regular receptor.
 Decoy receptors participate in common methods of signal inhibition and are also abundant in malignant tissues, making up a significant topic in cancer research.

 Decoy receptors/ bind to ligands and inhibit signaling through actual receptors.

 Examples

 Interleukin 1 receptor type II

 IL1R2 was one of the first identified decoy receptors.
 It binds IL1A and IL1B and inhibits their binding to IL1R1, deterring the inflammatory response which is generally promoted by the binding of type 1 interleukins to interleukin receptor 1 type I.

 Decoy receptor 3 (DcR3)

 Also known as TNFRSF6, the DcR3 receptor is found primarily in human malignant tissues.
 It acts as a decoy receptor for TNF cytokine members: FasL, LIGHT, and TL1A, inhibiting the ability of the cytokines to signal cell death or apoptosis.